 Often those wanting to set up a charity or social enterprise know who they want to help, the issues they are looking to address, and how they will look to address them.
 What they are less certain of is how to go about forming and registering a charity or social enterprise from a legal point of view.

 Things you need to think about when forming a charity or social enterprise include the legal and governance structure and who is best placed to be part of the team of trustees or directors.

-The structure you choose will dictate the governing document required, which sets out how the charity will be run and by whom.
-The document will also contain specific practical details, including: the objects and purpose of the charity, operational matters such as payments and expenses, and what will happen if the charity closes.
+The structure you choose will dictate the governing document required, which sets out how the organisation will be run and by whom.
+The document will also contain specific practical details, including: the objects and powers of the organisation, operational matters such as how board and member decisions are made, and what will happen if the organisation closes.

 Is charitable status right for your organisation?

 Before setting up a charity it is important to have considered the alternatives.
 Depending on your objectives and proposed activities, it may be that a non-charitable social enterprise structure such as a Community Interest Company (CIC), or a community benefit society (CBS) may be more appropriate, each option providing differing degrees of flexibility and requirements for governance.
 Alternatively, you may find another organisation already exists, working with the beneficiaries you wish to help and fulfilling your aims – in this situation often collaboration rather than competition can have a greater impact.

 We can assist with:

 - Helping you decide what is the most appropriate legal structure for your charity or social enterprise

 - Advising on eligibility for charity or CIC status where relevant